graphistry/graphistry-cli/README.md

   * Graphistry-managed Jupyter notebooks enable users to run custom GPU code, where each user may run multi-GPU tasks (e.g., via dask-cudf and BlazingSQL)
   * For high availability configuration and operation, contact staff for additional guidance
   * For many-node deployment and multi-GPU visualization acceleration, contact staff for roadmap

+* Can I run multiple instances of Graphistry?
+Yes, see the command section for running in an isolated namespace.
+This is primarily for testing and in-place upgrading.
+If your goal is for Graphistry to use multiple CPUs and GPUs, it already does so automatically, so you can launch as usual.

 * Can I use Graphistry from OS X / Windows?
 Yes, analysts can use any modern browser on any modern OS such as Chrome on Windows and Firefox on OS X, and even on small devices like Android phones and Apple tablets.
 The server requires Linux (Ubuntu, RHEL, ...) with a GPU.
 A self-contained analyst workstation would be Linux based.